Home » Solutions » Lasers and devices » LED

 • Hair regrowth.

-LED photomodulation is a non-invasive, painless technique with no downtime, but it must be supervised by a physician.
+LED photomodulation is a non-invasive, painless technique with no social downtime, but it must be supervised by a physician.

-Green light is commonly used to target pigmentation spots, as it may help even out skin tone by inhibiting excess melanin production.
-However, results with this method are usually modest and can vary.
-It is best used in combination with other treatments for hyperpigmentation.
+Green light is often used to target pigment spots, as it can help even out the complexion by inhibiting excessive melanin production.
+However, the results obtained with this method are generally modest and may vary depending on individuals.
+It is recommended to use it as a complement to other treatments adapted to dark spots.

 Yellow light is sometimes recommended for dark circles, as it may improve blood circulation and reduce puffiness.
 However, improvements are usually subtle and vary from one person to another.
-This method should be considered a complementary option alongside conventional dark circle treatment
+This method should be considered a complementary option alongside conventional dark circle treatment .